PhongTong/How-to-CAD-Inventor/README.md

 * Learning how to transform objects from Inventor into a format suitable for VR.
 Succinctly:
   * Save the part in Inventor as a .step file.
   * Open the part in a rendering software such as Solidworks Visualize.
-  * Export the file part as a .fbx file.
+  * Export the part as a .fbx file.

 **Session Recordings:**
 * In-person: To be posted.